How Many Atp Produced In Cellular Respiration

 Glycolysis

 Glycolysis, meaning "sugar splitting," is the initial stage of cellular respiration.
-It occurs in the cytoplasm of the cell and involves the breakdown of one molecule of glucose into two molecules of pyruvate.
+Practically speaking, it occurs in the cytoplasm of the cell and involves the breakdown of one molecule of glucose into two molecules of pyruvate.
 This process doesn't require oxygen and can occur under both aerobic and anaerobic conditions.
 Glycolysis involves a series of enzymatic reactions that can be divided into two main phases: the energy-investment phase and the energy-payoff phase.

 In the energy-investment phase, two ATP molecules are consumed to phosphorylate glucose and its intermediates, making the glucose molecule more reactive.
 In the energy-payoff phase, four ATP molecules are produced through substrate-level phosphorylation, a process where a phosphate group is directly transferred from a substrate molecule to ADP, forming ATP.
 Additionally, two molecules of NADH (nicotinamide adenine dinucleotide) are generated when NAD+ accepts electrons during the oxidation of glyceraldehyde-3-phosphate.
-Therefore, the net ATP production in glycolysis is 2 ATP molecules (4 ATP produced - 2 ATP consumed), along with 2 NADH molecules and 2 pyruvate molecules.
+That's why, the net ATP production in glycolysis is 2 ATP molecules (4 ATP produced - 2 ATP consumed), along with 2 NADH molecules and 2 pyruvate molecules.
 The pyruvate molecules can then proceed to the next stage of cellular respiration if oxygen is available.

 Krebs Cycle (Citric Acid Cycle)

 The Krebs cycle, also known as the citric acid cycle, takes place in the mitochondrial matrix.
-Before entering the Krebs cycle, each pyruvate molecule from glycolysis is converted into acetyl-CoA (acetyl coenzyme A) through a process called pyruvate decarboxylation.
+Worth adding: before entering the Krebs cycle, each pyruvate molecule from glycolysis is converted into acetyl-CoA (acetyl coenzyme A) through a process called pyruvate decarboxylation.
 This reaction releases one molecule of carbon dioxide and produces one molecule of NADH per pyruvate.
 Thus, for each glucose molecule, two molecules of acetyl-CoA are formed, along with two molecules of NADH.

 Electron Transport Chain and Oxidative Phosphorylation

 The theoretical ATP yield from oxidative phosphorylation is approximately 2.5 ATP per NADH and 1.5 ATP per FADH2.
-However, the actual yield can vary depending on several factors, including the efficiency of the proton pumping and the specific shuttle systems used to transport NADH from the cytoplasm into the mitochondria.
+Still, the actual yield can vary depending on several factors, including the efficiency of the proton pumping and the specific shuttle systems used to transport NADH from the cytoplasm into the mitochondria.

 Theoretical vs. Actual ATP Yield